 Commuter Track: Participants who commute to campus will be enrolled in a special section of a freshman transition course with other commuter students.
 This course counts toward their 120 credit university requirement and focuses on the adjustment from high school to college and success strategies they can use all four years to support their academic achievement and social adjustment.
 In addition, this course will help commuter students develop strategies to help them engage academically and socially in a variety of ways that meet the specific needs and time constraints of commuter students.

 The total cost of the Project Success program is $150, due when registering for the program.

 Space is limited so reserve your spot today.

 Housing and Dining

 Project Success students who will be living on campus will be housed on floors together in our recently renovated residence halls All rooms are double-occupancy and the building has laundry and kitchen facilities on the mezzanine, as well as study and social lounges on every floor..
 All meals will be provided during the 5 day workshop and then students will utilize their meal plan once they become active on August 14, 2020.
-Please complete the housing contract, choose the Project Success learning community, and submit the full housing payment of $20 application fee and the $150 initial housing payment (this does not register you for the program, you still have to click on the registration button above).
+Please complete the housing contract, choose the Project Success learning community, submit the payment of $20 application fee, and pay your enrollment deposit of $100.

 We know your roommate choice is important to you.
 If you already have a roommate in mind, you can search for them directly in the housing application or, if you’d like to room with another Project Success student, you can search for only students that have selected the Project Success Community as well.
 If you do not select a roommate, we will automatically pair you with a student who is also participating in Project Success.